Patrick Deyto: Davao Aguilas

 Deyto moved to Davao Aguilas during the PFL mid-season transfer window in July 2018.
 He made his Davao Aguilas debut in a 1–1 draw against his former club Global Cebu on July 18.
 Deyto kept his first clean sheet for the club in a 3–0 victory over JPV Marikina.
 Davao Aguilas was disbanded after the 2018 PFL season, forcing Deyto to look for a new club.

 Stallion Laguna

 Deyto joined Stallion Laguna in January 2019.
 However, Deyto only played for Stallions for the first half of the 2019 PFL season.
 The uncertainty of the PFL, with clubs either folding or leaving the league in the past seasons, prompted Deyto to accept an offer to play in Thailand.

 Suphanburi

 Deyto joined Suphanburi of Thai League 1 in July 2019 after Stallion approved his release.
 The club fared poorly in 2020 season which was marred by the COVID-19 pandemic, losing 11 games in a row.
 Deyto helped the team avoid relegation and was given a contract extension.

+In the 2021–22. season, Deyto played in 22 games, saved 80 goals and conceded 33 goals.

+PT Prachuap

+Deyto moved to PT Prachuap in July 2022, ahead of the 2022–23 Thai League 1 season.

+Chonburi

+In June 2023, Chonburi of Thai League 1 has signed in Deyto.

+Return to Stallion Laguna

+Deyto returned to Stallion Laguna for the latter part of the 2022–23 Philippines Football League season.

+Chonburi

+In June 2023, Chonburi of Thai League 1 has signed in Deyto for the 2023–24 season.